mm6/InternetOfThingsCourse/projects/project1/Project1_S21.md

 #### Using Node-RED, subscribe to the heartbeat messages that are being published to particle.

 11) Our goal is for Node-RED to subscribe to and receive messages from the Particle console.
 These messages are being published to the Particle console by our Argon.
 We want Node-RED to hear about the heart beats.
-[Read about Node-RED and integrate Node-RED with the Particle console.](https://docs.particle.io/community/node-red/)
+[This article introduces you to Node-RED and the "Particle Nodes" section specifically is where the user learns how to connect the Argon to Node-RED.
+Read about Node-RED and integrate Node-RED with the Particle console.](https://docs.particle.io/community/node-red/)

 12) After completing the work in step 11, you should have a Node-RED platform receiving messages from your Argon every 10 seconds or so.
 Each message should contain a JSON string with the device ID.
 Each message should appear in the right pane of the Node-RED UI.